The teacher’s ELP program manual is available to download (113 pages, pdf file format, 1.7 MB).

 Alternative Living History Program

 The ELP program is very popular, and it can be difficult to get on the schedule.
 A private, non-profit organization called the Field Guides offers guided overnight programs at Malakoff Diggins in the Chute Hill Campground.
 Experienced and personable naturalists and historians lead students on guided explorations, gold panning, and a scavenger hunt in the ghost town of North Bloomfield.
-Call James Camp at (650) 969-6325 or email at firstname.lastname@example.org.
+For information about this program contact Jessie Camp at (650) 969-6325 or email at firstname.lastname@example.org.